notiz-dev/nestjs-prisma-starter/README.md

 ### 3. Prisma Migrate

 [Prisma Migrate](https://github.com/prisma/prisma2/tree/master/docs/prisma-migrate) is used to manage the schema and migration of the database.
 Prisma datasource requires an environment variable `DATABASE_URL` for the connection to the PostgreSQL database.
-Copy [prisma/example.env](prisma/example.env) and rename to `.env`.
-If you made any updates to the PostgreSQL variables (`POSTGRES_USER`, `POSTGRES_PASSWORD` `POSTGRES_DB`), please update them in your [prisma/.env](prisma/.env) file which is used by Prisma Migrate and for seeding the database.
+Prisma reads the `DATABASE_URL` from the root [.env](./.env) file.

 Use Prisma Migrate in your [development environment](https://www.prisma.io/blog/prisma-migrate-preview-b5eno5g08d0b#evolving-the-schema-in-development) to